rubyforgood/human-essentials/README.md

 Let's recap!
 You should now be able to run `bin/start` and login as one of the sample users to see their dashboard.
 If you've gotten to that point, you are ready to start contributing!

-### Something went wrong in the setup process? 🤭
+## Troubleshooting 👷🏼‍♀️
 Please let us know by opening up an issue!
-We have many new contributors come through and it is likely what you experienced will happen to them as well. *Documentation often goes out of date... documentations... ama'right?*
+We have many new contributors come through and it is likely what you experienced will happen to them as well.

+- *"My RBENV installation didn't work!"* - The rbenv repository provides a [rbenv-doctor script](https://github.com/rbenv/rbenv-installer#rbenv-doctor) to verify the installation and check if a ruby version is installed

 ## Contributing Guidelines 🤝